How to Kill it on Social Media

 - They created a fun, short, attention-getting video

-- They informed people in an entertaining way
+- People were informed in an entertaining way

-- They discussed something everyone could relate to
+- Something was discussed that everyone could relate to

 At the end of the day, Squatty Potty captured attention and motivated people to act by convincing them of a simple and painless yet ultimately necessary way to improve one aspect of their health.

 Tip for marketers: you can inform and move people to act through having fun with your brand on social media.

 Nike is probably on every list addressing social media marketing success.
 That’s because, like the customers it inspires, it strives to be the best by bringing out the best in everyone.